bitplane/tldarc/README.md

 # tldarc

-Let's make a list of domains, so we don't have to go cap in hand to registrars for zone files, sign agreements and pay themmoney when we don't even care about most of them anyway and don't want to agree to keep things secret.
+Let's make a list of domains, so we don't have to go cap in hand to registrars for zone files, sign agreements and pay them money when we don't even care about most of them anyway and don't want to agree to keep things secret.

+## Current state

+* Download commoncrawl indexes and extract domain names
+* Run cert

 ## Data source ideas